jdwuarin/tradable-start-np/README.md

 A starting point for creating tradable apps.
 Just clone and start hacking away.
 This starting point  includes code that:

 * Places a market order
-* Sends a pending order an watches for its execution
+* Sends a pending order and watches for its execution
 * Monitors the change in position once an order is placed
 * Changes a pending order

 It presents this in a small app that includes a button and a small output window.
 When clicked, the button passes hard-coded arbitrarily set orders for trades.

 * The first click randomly selects the instrument to use from the list of available instruments
-* The second click sends a market order that should be filled immediately
+* The second click sends a short market order that should be filled immediately
-* The third click will send a limit order that shouldn't be filled.
+* The third click will send a long limit order that shouldn't be filled (at 85% of the latest ask price)
-* The fourth click will change that unfilled working order and send a new limit order for a different amount.
+* The fourth click will change that unfilled working order and send a new long limit order for a different amount which should be filled as it is slightly above the ask price (101% of ask price)
-* You can monitor the execution of your trades in the window right below the button.
+* You can monitor the execution of your orders in the window right below the button.

 If you want to get started with tradable Apps using this project as a base for your code, here's what you need to do: